 SIZING IN STORE

-If you have the bike in front of you, pick a bike that you are interested in and stand over the middle of the middle of the top tube.
+If you have the bike in front of you, stand over the middle of the middle of the top tube.
 There should be some clearance between you and the bike — typically, 2-4″ for mountain bikes and 1-2″ for road bikes.

 If you don’t have the bike in front of you, the most important measurement to know is your inseam.
 The inseam is the length from your crotch down to your foot.
 Once you have that measured, use the chart below as a guide to select the best size bike for you.

 If your measurements fall between two sizes on the chart above, there’s no need to worry.
-Going for the larger size is recommended, because you’ll be able to adjust the seat to create that perfect fit for you.
+Going for the larger size is recommended because you can then adjust the seat to find perfect fit for you.

 Regardless of which method you use, finding the right size bike is really a simple process.
 Have fun in searching for your new ride, and remember that the proper size will help give you the best performance on the road or trail.